iplax13/BSC-Honeypot/readme.md

 - The pack you will receive depends on the amount sent, so pay attention to the prices.
 - I can send the code ready for you just send me the name of the token and its abbreviation.

+My last account get flagged & the contribution removed by github

+So here we go again :D